 preferred_locales property.
 This property accepts an ordered list of preferred languages, sorted by preference.
 These preferred locale values are based on RFC-4646.
 Examples include “en” for English, or “fr-CA” for Canadian French.
 See the Customizing invoices page for more information.

 For further details on customizing invoice contents on a per-customer basis, see the Customizing invoices page.
 It explains custom fields, invoice footer content, and how to customize the invoice number.

 All payments are collected from payment details associated with a customer, and a customer can have multiple ways to make a payment, including:

-Customers are single-currency, meaning once you’ve assigned a currency, invoiced the customer, or set a customer credit balance, the currency cannot be changed.
-This locked state is visible on the Dashboard via a disabled Currency dropdown.
+Customers are single-currency, meaning after you’ve assigned a currency, invoiced the customer, or set a customer credit balance, you can’t change the currency.
+This locked state is visible on the Dashboard in a disabled Currency dropdown.

 If you need to bill a single entity with multiple currencies, create a new customer for each currency.